-Dry Eye Treatment in Dallas
+Dry Eyes in Dallas

 What is Dry Eye?

 Dry eye, also called keratoconjunctivitis sicca (KCS), is an eye condition that occurs when the tear ducts don’t produce the sufficient quality or amount of tears needed to lubricate the eyes.
-Tears not only provide nutrients to cells in the cornea of the eye, supporting overall eye health, but are also necessary in order to prevent the eye from infection and keep its surface washed and clear of foreign particles so that a person can see clearly.
+Tears not only provide nutrients to cells in the cornea of the eye, supporting overall eye health, but are also necessary in order to prevent the eye from infection and keep its surface washed and clear of foreign particles so you can see clearly.

 What Causes Dry Eye?

 Dry eye can be caused by many factors:

 - Slowed tear production that results as part of the aging process